 This time even the monkey wasn’t able to save the situation…..

 A White Bone Demon and A Foolish Team Leader

 The demon first transformed itself into an innocent villager girl.
 After her true nature was discovered and the body smashed by the monkey, the demon made a second attempt and returned as the girl’s mother.
 Yet her fate was no better than her “daughter”.
-So the demon made a last ditch effort and assumed an appearance of the only survivor of the “family”.
+So the demon made a last-ditch effort and assumed the appearance of the only survivor of the “family”.

 And he did, but with a dire consequence …..

 Monkey Subdues White Bone Demon and Shaoju Opera

 Monkey King Subdues the White Bone Demon is the most popular episode in the Journey to the West, which has been performed on various Chinese Opera stages for at least a century.